Ice Age National Scientific Reserve

 - Kettle Moraine State Forest - Northern Unit, 20 miles west of Sheboygan

 - Two Creeks Buried Forest, 12 miles north of Two Rivers

-The Ice Age Reserve units honor some National Park system passes (annual, senior, accessible, military and volunteer passes), but do not issue them.
+In recognition of the National Park Service’s important role in the reserve, the Ice Age Reserve units honor some National Park system passes (annual, senior, accessible, military and volunteer passes), but do not issue them.